jsheridanwells/D3-Demo/README.md

 The code in this repo can be used to create line charts showing 5-day weather forecasts for any given US zip code.

 The branch `master` contains boilerplate code that we can add D3 methods to.
 The `Final` branch contains the final result.
+The D3 methods to create the line charts can be found at [https://gist.github.com/jsheridanwells/fc18e1bd39624f9c995f8ffcd48b3ad0](https://gist.github.com/jsheridanwells/fc18e1bd39624f9c995f8ffcd48b3ad0).

 In addition to D3, this library uses jQuery for AJAX requests and Bootstrap for styling.
 The data for this project comes from the [OpenWeatherMap.org API.](https://openweathermap.org/api)

-## Installation and Setup
+## Getting Started
 In order to make AJAX requests, you will need a local development server.
 [Http-server](https://www.npmjs.com/package/http-server) is a very easy option.

-1. To install run:
+To install http-server, run:
 ```
 $ npm install http-server -g
 ```

+Follow these instructions to create a directory and to download the starter files:

 1. Create a directory and navigate inside:
 ```